 Flipping Cells in Excel Rows

 To flip all of the cells in an Excel row, you need to combine the previous two steps.
-Because Excel doesn’t support sorting rows, you’ll need to first turn the row into a column by using the instructions for transposing above.
+Because Microsoft Excel doesn’t support sorting rows, you’ll need to first turn the row into a column by using the instructions for transposing above.
 Once the row has been turned into a column, you can use the instructions for flipping the values in a column.

 After you’ve reversed the column, copy and paste it using Paste Special… and Transpose.
 It’s a rather roundabout way to get it done, but it works!